Depth-2 Neural Networks Under a Data-Poisoning Attack: Introduction

-The adversarial learning task is to find $h_* \in {\rm argmin}_{h \in \mathcal{H}} \mathcal{R}(h ; \mathcal{D}, \ell, \bm{A})$.
-Any hypothesis $h$ with low adversarial risk will be stable to attacks of type $\bm{A}$ on the test data.
-This optimization formulation of adversarial robustness has been extensively explored in recent years. : multiple attack strategies have been systematically catalogued in \cite{dou2018mathematical,lin2019nesterov,song2018improving}, computational hardness of finding an adversarial risk minimizing hypothesis has been analyzed in \cite{bubeck2018adversarial,degwekar2019computational,schmidt2018adversarially,montasser2019vc}, the issue of certifying adversarial robustness of a given predictor has been analyzed in \cite{raghunathan2018certified,raghunathan2018semidefinite} and bounds on the Rademacher complexity of adversarial risk have been explored in \cite{yin2018rademacher,khim2018adversarial}.
+An optimization formulation of adversarial robustness, in terms of adversarial risk minimization on the test data, has been extensively explored in recent years; multiple attack strategies have been systematically catalogued in \citet{dou2018mathematical,lin2019nesterov,song2018improving}, computational hardness of finding an adversarial risk minimizing hypothesis has been analyzed in \citet{bubeck2018adversarial,degwekar2019computational,schmidt2018adversarially,montasser2019vc}, the issue of certifying adversarial robustness of a given predictor has been analyzed in \citet{raghunathan2018certified,raghunathan2018semidefinite}, and bounds on the Rademacher complexity of adversarial risk have been explored in \citet{yin2018rademacher,khim2018adversarial}.
+While these previous works have been tuned to classification tasks, we consider the less explored case of adversarial attacks to neural networks used for regression tasks.
+Towards this end, our first key step is to make a careful choice of the neural network class to work with, as given in Definition \ref{net}.

+For the optimization algorithm, we draw inspiration from the different versions of iterative stochastic non-gradient algorithms analyzed in the past \citep{rosenblatt1958perceptron, Pal1992MultilayerPF, freund1999large, kakade2011efficient, klivans2017learning, goel2017learning, goel2018learning}.
+We generalize this class of algorithms in the form of Algorithm \ref{tronalgo}.
+By allowing for arbitrary weights in the outer layer, we further expand the class of neural networks beyond the ambit of existing results.
+Subsequently, we run Algorithm \ref{tronalgo} to train a neural network in the presence of an adversarial oracle that makes additive bounded perturbations to the true output of the network.
+Our theory establishes that there is a near-optimal guarantee of recovery of true weights that our algorithm can achieve.